aws-samples/cfn101-workshop/content/advanced/hooks/index.md

 The Software Development Life Cycle (SDLC) process of a hook, that is part of the first workflow, can be described as follows:

-- install prerequisite tools you will use for development and testing of your hook;
-- develop and run tests for your hook;
+* develop and activate your hook, using Lambda hook, Guard hook, and/or custom hook;
-- when ready, submit the hook to the [AWS CloudFormation registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html) as a private extension for a given AWS account and region;
-- manage the configuration of your hook: you describe the behavior of the hook (for example, whether to invoke the hook for stacks in your account in a given region, whether compliance validation errors yield to denying the provisioning of the non-compliant resource, or simply to a warning);
+* manage the configuration of your hook: you describe the behavior of the hook (for example, whether to invoke the hook for stacks in your account in a given region, whether compliance validation errors yield to denying the provisioning of the non-compliant resource, or simply to a warning);
-- if your hook needs user input configuration (that is, if the author of the hook has designed configuration values to be user-configurable), you'd configure the hook according to your needs.

-::alert[You have the choice to register your hook as a private or as a public extension in the CloudFormation registry: this lab covers private extension examples.]{type="info"}

-When you submit a private extension (such as a module, a resource type, or a hook), you make it available in the CloudFormation registry in your AWS account for a given AWS region: private extensions give you the ability to test the behavior of your resource type in a sandbox environment, such as in an AWS account you own, and that you use for testing/experimentation.
-Another use case for having a private extension is for validation logic that is company-specific or proprietary.

-For more information on private extensions, see [Using private extensions in CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-register.html).
-For more information on public extensions, see [Publishing extensions to make them available for public use](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/publish-extension.html).
+* see the result of your hook evaluation

-::alert[Please refer to [AWS CloudFormation pricing](https://aws.amazon.com/cloudformation/pricing/) for information on charges to your account when you use hooks.]{type="info"}
+Please refer to AWS CloudFormation pricing for information on charges to your account when you use hooks.

-### Key concepts

-Key concepts for developing a hook include:

-* [model](https://docs.aws.amazon.com/cloudformation-cli/latest/hooks-userguide/hooks-model.html): a document where you describe which resource type (or types) you wish to trigger a hook invocation, and at which lifecycle phase (pre-create, pre-update, or pre-delete).
-Moreover, if you plan to make AWS API calls from your hook to make additional validation checks, you can also specify the relevant permissions you need in the model;
-* [handlers](https://docs.aws.amazon.com/cloudformation-cli/latest/hooks-userguide/hooks-model.html#model-hook-project-add-handler): the invocation points for your hook: at least one of `preCreate`, `preUpdate`, or `preDelete` is required.